William Carey University College of Osteopathic Medicine - WCUCOM

 The medical school complex consists of seven buildings located at William Carey University:

-- COM Asbury Administrative Center houses Office of Assessment, Rotations department, OPP faculty and OMM Scholars Clinic.
+- COM Asbury Administrative Center houses the Office of Assessment, Student Academic Success and Tutoring Center, research faculty, and Office of Recruitment.

-- COM Turner Medical Arts Building houses the Innovative Learning Center with 16 clinical diagnostic and treatment rooms, eight student conference rooms, study areas, and faculty offices.
+- COM Turner Medical Arts Building houses the Anatomy faculty offices, Rotations Department, eight student conference rooms and study areas.

 - COM Ross Anatomy Building houses the cadaveric anatomy lab, with space for study of medical imaging and anatomical models.

-- Fail-Asbury Hall contains faculty offices, graduate level classrooms and student study spaces.
-Fail-Asbury Hall also contains the 1,850 SF student lounge and a 1,000 SF student fitness room.
+- Fail-Asbury Hall contains administrative offices, graduate level classrooms and student study spaces.
+Fail-Asbury Hall also contains an 1,850 SF student lounge and a 1,000 SF student fitness room.

-- Thomas Building houses 10 clinic rooms, 8 high fidelity simulation rooms, a 2,400 SF OPP lab and a 1,500 SF task trainer room.
+- Thomas Building houses 10 clinic rooms, a 2,400 SF OPP lab and a 1,500 SF task trainer room and is utilized as an overflow for clinic encounters, skills training and practice sites for the students.

 WCUCOM offers robust clinical training experience in a community-based training network representing over 50 hospital systems across the states of Mississippi and Louisiana.
 We also have a small cohort of students assigned to New York.
 Other facility-related features include: